American,

 2021.20

+Mark is the son of Antonio and Eunice Prieto—well-known and respected midcentury Bay Area ceramists who taught at Mills College in Oakland.
+He is a lifelong clay artist who sat on his mother’s lap at her wheel and watched his father throw for endless hours.
 In 1968, Mark began his formal training at California College of Arts and Crafts with Viola Frey, making sure his wheel was next to hers.
-(See Frey’s 1950s Cookie Jar, and Bowl; 1966 Planter, and large Doris figure.)
-Prieto’s parents were best friends and colleagues with Nora Eccles Treadwell and her husband Walt.
-In 1970, with Nora’s financial assistance, Mark attended the Rhode Island School of Design where he studied ceramics with Wayne Higby (see Higby’s 1970s Untitled Bowl), receiving his Bachelor of Fine Arts in ceramics in 1972.
-He also studied at the Greenwich House Pottery and the Art Students League in New York City.
-Prieto has taught at locations in Oakland, California and Portland, Oregon.
-He continues to work as a studio potter making both sculptural and functional pieces.
+(See Frey’s 1950s Cookie Jar and Bowl; 1966 Planter; and the large Doris figure.)
+Mark’s parents were best friends and colleagues with Nora Eccles Treadwell and her husband Walt.
+With her financial assistance, he attended the Rhode Island School of Design in 1970, where he studied ceramics with Wayne Higby (see Higby’s 1970s Untitled bowl), receiving his BFA in ceramics in 1972.
+He continues to work as a studio potter, making both sculptural and functional pieces.

-Billie Sessions, PhD.
+Billlie Sessions, PhD.

-Click an image to view a larger version
+Additional Images Click an image to view a larger version

 Exhibition List